ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Option 1 (quick option installing the apk provided in this github repository):

-First download the WhiteRoom.apk.
+First download the WhiteIsland.apk.
 Than you have to find out your device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
 With the apk file and the device ID you can sign the apk yourself.
 How you can sign the apk is explained in this Youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
 I recommend the option where you download the addosig.bat program to sign the apk.
 You can either follow the link under the Youtube page or download the Add OSIG.zip file containing the addosig.bat program directly from this repository.

 Another option for signing an .apk file is explained in this video https://www.youtube.com/watch?v=UkhA10S9VrY and you don't need to use the terminal for that.

 # Option 2 (working unity project):

-You can directly download or clone the working "WhiteRoom" project folder to your pc, add your phone specific osig file to the path WhiteRoom/Assets/Plugins/Android/assets.
+You can directly download or clone the working "WhiteIsland" project folder to your pc, add your phone specific osig file to the path WhiteIsland/Assets/Plugins/Android/assets.

 Then change the following player settings in Unity
 (